 The browser you are using is out of date and may not support all of the features of this website.
 Please update your browser to a modern browser that supports HTML5.

 The degree of Master of Science in Nursing consists of four tracks and two certificates - all online programs of study.
 It is offered cooperatively by Georgia Southwestern State University (GSW) and Columbus State University (CSU), both fully accredited institutions in the University System of Georgia.
 The 36-44 hour programs prepare professional registered nurses for advanced practice nursing roles as culturally competent educators, leaders, informaticists, or family nurse practitioners.
-The master's degree in nursing and post-graduate APRN certificate at Georgia Southwestern State University is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+Accreditation: Both the baccalaureate degree in nursing and master's degree in nursing at Georgia Southwestern State University are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).

 Nursing Education - Degree or Certificate Option